marie-raynaud/Performance_LD_methods_recombination/README.md

-# Performance and limitations of linkage-disequilibrium-based methods for inferring thegenomic landscape of recombination and detecting hotspots: a simulation study
+# Performance and limitations of linkage-disequilibrium-based methods for inferring the genomic landscape of recombination and detecting hotspots: a simulation study